Medical PhotographyGDPRData ProtectionPatient Privacy

 In 2023, the UK's Information Commissioner's Office (ICO) found that 26 staff members at NHS Lanarkshire shared patient data on WhatsApp over 500 times between April 2020 and April 2022.
 The data included names, phone numbers, addresses, and clinical images.
 A non-staff member was accidentally added to the group, resulting in unauthorised access to personal information.

 The ICO issued a formal reprimand.
-Commissioner John Edwards noted: "If you're sharing clinical and diagnostic information on an unauthorised platform that doesn't find its way into the official patient record, that can put patients at risk."
+Commissioner John Edwards stated: "If you're sharing clinical and diagnostic information on an unauthorised platform that doesn't find its way into the official patient record, that can put patients at risk."
+He also acknowledged the underlying demand: "That tells us that there is a demand for a secure image-sharing service."

-The Common Pattern
+The Pattern

-In every case, the scenario is the same: well-intentioned clinicians used the most convenient tool available, the content gradually expanded beyond its original purpose, and the result was a data breach that could have been avoided with a purpose-built system.
-The ICO's John Edwards himself acknowledged the demand: "That tells us that there is a demand for a secure image-sharing service."
+In every documented case, the scenario is the same: well-intentioned clinicians used the most convenient tool available, the scope of sharing gradually expanded, and the result was a data breach that could have been avoided with a purpose-built system.
+Regulators and professional bodies are not treating these as edge cases.
+They are treating them as predictable outcomes of operating outside appropriate systems.

-5.Five Problems with WhatsApp for Clinical Image Sharing
+Five Problems with WhatsApp for Clinical Image Sharing

 Problem 1: No Version Control or Context

 When you send a before-and-after photo via WhatsApp, the recipient sees the image but not the context.
 Which visit was this?
 What treatment was administered between the two images?
 What's the patient's history?
-Without this information, the clinical value of the image is dramatically reduced.
+Without this information, the clinical value of the image is reduced.

 You might add a quick caption, but that text lives in a chat thread — not in the patient's medical record.
 Six months later, neither you nor your colleague can reliably reconstruct what the image showed and why it was shared.